gaborba1/NuScenesDataExtractor/README.md

 #Save the image with the LiDAR points, the maximum axis value and the name used to save the file.
 The labels will also be saved
 de_nusc.save_figure_and_labels("LIDAR_TOP", 40, "image0000")
 ```
+Use the code "labelme2coco" from: https://github.com/Tony607/labelme2coco/blob/master/labelme2coco.py to get COCO structure for the labels.